Business Owners Policy: How Does It Benefit LLCs?

 Requirements for Business Owners Policies

-It is important to note that not all businesses qualify for a BOP.
+It is important to note that not all LLC businesses qualify for a BOP.
 Each insurance carrier has its own set of requirements that your business must meet before extending a Business Owners Policy to you.
 In general, most insurers have requirements for your business class, business location, size of the location, and your revenue.

 Some BOP requirements include having: